Managing the Mundane

 Check it out!

-• It has been over a full year since I started making these posts.
-I won’t be publishing any new menus as there are enough menus posted for an entire year.
+• There are over a year’s worth of menus available on the site now, so I won’t be publishing any new menus.
 However, come back here often as I plan to post any new recipes that I have found and tried so that you have some new ideas as well.
 If I come up with any other new helps and hints, I will also post those.

 And here are some of those new recipes that I have tried!!
 The ones that were previously posted are under the button New Recipes to Try!